divio/aldryn-django-cms/README.rst

 ===========

 See the `Divio Developer Handbook <https://docs.divio.com>`_ for general information on using the platform.
-Start with the `Divio Developer Handbook <https://docs.divio.com/introduction>`_ if this is new to you.
+Start with the `tutorial <https://docs.divio.com/introduction>`_ if this is new to you.

 Recommended
 -----------

 To use Aldryn django CMS, create a new Aldryn **django CMS** project on `the Divio Control Panel
 <https://control.divio.com>`_.
-This project type installs and auto-configures django CMS along with some additional
+This project type includes Aldryn django CMS along with some additional packages in
-packages in order to set up a ready-to-go project.
-These includes Django File, a default set of plugins, Django Parler and others.
+order to set up a ready-to-go project.
+The additional packages include Django File, a default set of plugins, Django Parler and others.

 Alternative option
 ------------------